Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - An analysis of funds available for debt service

 Bonds payable balances must be positive.
-When the current liability (CL) portion of bonds payable is negative (which is a rare instance), the agency must provide an explanation in the comment box of Schedule 2B in the BRS Web application.
+Generally, a negative current liability (CL) is due to the amortization of a discount with no principal payment due in that year (which is a rare instance).
+When the current liability portion of bonds payable is negative, the agency must provide an explanation in the comment box of Schedule 2B in the BRS Web application.

 A bond issue must be included on each of these schedules until — and including (except for the debt service requirements) — the year in which the bond issue is extinguished or retired.
 For more information, see Schedules 2A, 2B, 2C and 2D.